adam-palmer1/subghz/README.md

 We now know that the first 8 bits seems to be fixed and is a preamble, the next 12 bits represents the unit ID and the last 10 bits represents the command.

-12 bits representing the unit ID give us a total of 2^12 = 4096 different unit IDs which is easily brute-forceable.
+12 bits representing the unit ID give us a total of 2^12 = 4096 different unit IDs which is easily brute-forceable within a reasonable timeframe.

 Let's write a python script to brute force the light button and produce 4096 separate bit streams for the light command, one for each unit ID.
 We'll batch them into 256 per file, and also create a playlist file of them all that can be used with the Sub-GHz Playlist app: